 As you try on each and every shoe you own, make sure to sort your shoes accordingly.
 If you are going to donate shoes, put them in the donate bag.
 Like, actually put them in the bag, not next to the bag.
 Especially if you have your littles playing near you.
 I found a pair of shoes that I was going to donate under the sofa in the living room because they found them lying next to the donate bag!
 So I had to make another trip to the donation center…oops!

-Now that your shoes are sorted into piles and inside bags, remove the bags of shoes you are going to donate and/or sell.
+Now that your shoes are sorted into piles and inside bags, remove the bags of shoes you are going to donate and/or sell from your space.
 You should only be left with the shoes that you love.

-Go back and check each shoe that you are keeping.
+Next, go back and check each shoe that you are keeping.
 Did you miss anything about any of the shoes?
 Do you need to fix the sole of the shoe?
 Is there a scuff mark on one of the shoes?
-Try to get the shoes fixed quickly so you can wear them sooner!
+If the shoes are fixed quickly, you can wear them sooner!
 As I said above, bring them to your car–in the front seat–to up your chances of actually taking them to the shoe repair!

-Now comes the fun part…storing your shoes!
+The fun part is next…storing your shoes!
 I love this part because you can see your hard work once everything is put away.

 Make your organization work for you–and your space!
 I used to store all of my shoes in shoe containers piled on top of each other.
-I had pictures of each pair of shoes so I knew exactly what was in each bin.
-I stacked the bins based on color.
+I had pictures of each pair of shoes so I knew exactly what was in each bin and stacked the bins based on color.
 This made it easy for me to find them quickly.
 But now I have built-in shoe cubbies in the mudroom, so that’s where the shoes go!

-Once you found your place to store all your shoes, start putting them away.
+Once you find a place to store all your shoes, start putting them away.
 I personally love using shoe containers, shoe racks, or shelves to store shoes.
 I don’t recommend shoving all your shoes into a bin or just let them lay on the mat.
-They need a “home”… Each pair needs a specific location that is their “home”.
+Each pair needs a specific location that is their “home.”